 The Governor’s French, German, and Spanish Academies are full-immersion experiences in using and communicating in the target language.
 Students promise to speak the foreign language 100 percent of the time and may be dismissed for deliberate or repeated use of English or another non-Academy language.
 The Latin and Japanese Academies are partial-immersion, culture and language studies programs.
 Students for all Academies are nominated by their school divisions and are selected based on the strength of their applications in a competitive statewide process.
 Schools are limited in the number of students they may nominate for each language program, ensuring that the student participants are highly motivated learners and among the top-performing students from their schools.

-Historically, the Governor’s Foreign Language Academy teaching staff has been made up of public and private school teachers as well as language experts and instructions from post-secondary institutions.
-Many are native speakers.
-College-age resident advisors (RA) assist with afternoon and evening activities and enforce dormitory rules.
-The RAs are generally college students who are native or heritage speakers or are majoring in the language of the Academy.
+Historically, the teaching staff of the Governor’s Foreign Language Academy has consisted of public and private school teachers as well as language experts and instructors from post-secondary institutions, many of whom are native speakers.
+The student-staff ratio is approximately 5:1, allowing the students to receive individualized learning attention from our teaching experts.
+College-age resident advisers (RAs) assist with afternoon and evening activities and enforce dormitory rules.
+The RAs are generally college students who are native or heritage speakers or are majoring in the language of the given Academy.
 Many are former Academy students themselves.
-The student-staff ratio is approximately 5:1.

-Because of the unique opportunity to teach and interact with some of the brightest and most motivated language students in the Commonwealth, faculty and staff members often return for multiple summers.
-In order to maximize the benefits of the program, Monday through Saturday is filled with various activities including: breakfast; classes; lectures, field trips, projects and recreation time in the afternoons; and dinner and evening activities that do not end until shortly before lights out.
+Because of the unique opportunity to teach and interact with some of the brightest and most motivated language students in the Commonwealth, faculty, and staff members often return for multiple summers.
+In order to maximize the benefits of the program, Monday through Saturday is filled with various activities including: breakfast, classes, lectures, field trips, projects, and recreation time in the afternoons, and dinner and evening activities that do not end until shortly before lights out.
 Sunday mornings are unencumbered to allow students to attend nearby religious services, but Sunday afternoons and evenings are packed with activities as well.
-The culminating experience is the sharing of projects or works in progress by each Academy during the closing ceremonies.
+The culminating experience is presenting projects or works in progress by each Academy during the closing ceremonies.
 Neither grades nor credit are given for the completion of coursework, but students receive Certificates of Commendation at the close of the program.
 The number of students who apply for the program each year serves as a strong indication of the program’s success and popularity.